LoveOfTwoGods/Ventis-spouse/README.md

  !
 I like to flirt as a joke if I have more confidance with you but If you don't like it,I stop doing it don't worry

+ !
+Sometimes I will say random things in spanish

  Also an artist~~ Im a digital artist but I draw on the pc and with mouse,so my drawings are not that good...;D I dont care so much tho

  And my main fandoms are Genshin Impact,Honkai Star Rail,Hazbin Hotel and JSHK !!